Separation of church and state: Religious views

-The separation of mosque and state happened very early on in Islamic history.
-Muslim scholars were endowed and separated from the state, which they became very critical of.
-The state needed the scholars to legitimize their rule while the scholars did not need the state.
-Thus, the scholars were generally independent, with some bumps in history like the mihna being the exception rather than the rule.
-Richard Bulliet writes that during the colonial and postcolonial periods of the Muslim world, a main goal of the political tyrants was to remove the independence of the scholars via removing their economic and social independence.
-The result is the doors of tyranny opened up which is still visible today in many parts of the Muslim world.
-The Constitution of Medina which, in the words of Dr. Craig Considine, was one of the earliest forms of secular governance, providing as it did, equal religious and communal rights to Muslims, Jews and pagans, while recognising them all as bound together by the identity of the city-state.

-Ahmadiyya

-According to the Ahmadiyya Muslim Community's understanding of Islam, Islamic principles state that the politics of government should be separate from the doctrine of religion.
-Special preference should not be given to a Muslim over a non-Muslim.

 Christianity

-Historically, the Catholic Church and the Eastern Orthodox Church have deemed a close relationship between church and state desirable wherever possible as per the 2105 of the Catechism of the Catholic Church.
-The Orthodox churches have historically at times formed a "symphonia" with the state, whether de jure or de facto.

-On the other hand, while some Protestants hold views similar to those above, some Protestants refuse to vote, carry arms, or participate in civil government in any way, often leading to their persecution, as happened to Anabaptists, their descendants including the Amish, Mennonites, and Quakers, in the 20th Century.
+Historically, the Catholic Church, the Eastern Orthodox Churches and the Lutheran Churches have deemed a close relationship between church and state desirable wherever possible.
+Paragraph 2105 of the Catechism of the Catholic Church enjoins the same.
+The Orthodox Churches have historically at times formed a "symphonia" with the state, whether de jure or de facto.
+Lutheranism holds the status of the state church in countries such as Denmark, and Lutherans see that "when each [Church and state, respectively] carries out its own divinely given purpose, it also supports the other’s work."
+While some Protestants hold views similar to those above, some Protestants refuse to vote, carry arms, or participate in civil government in any way, often leading to their persecution, as happened to Anabaptists (such as the Amish and Mennonites), as well as Quakers, in the 20th Century.
 Anabaptist Protestants and Jehovah's Witnesses, in many countries, believing by not participating they are closer to the Kingdom of God, since "Jesus answered (Pilate), 'My kingdom is not of this world: if my kingdom were of this world, then would my servants fight (to defend him).' " – John 18:36.

-For them, the term "Christian nation" cannot be a valid governmental position, leaving only Christian people, possibly in Christian communities, beyond which are the "things which are Caesar's" – Matthew 22:21.
+Lutheranism

+Lutheranism has been tied with monarchies of various countries, such as Sweden, Denmark, and Iceland, among others.
+These countries are Christian states with the Lutheran Church being the state church.
+At the Diet of Västerås in 1527, it was declared that "the word of God should be preached in all purity throughout the kingdom".
+The monarchs of these countries are professed Lutherans and to the present-day, "the influence of Lutheranism can still be deeply felt in the life of these countries."
+The Lutheran Church – Missouri Synod teaches:

+Lutheran theology teaches that "in carrying out its own mandate from God, the church must speak Law as well as Gospel", which "often means addressing public questions from the perspective of God’s Word."